Eco Quote Today

 When it comes to reducing the amount of noise transfer through windows, the barriers need to be improved by either increasing the gap between panes or using thicker glass.
 Simply adding another pane increases acoustic protection.
 Unfortunately, trickle vents do nothing for noise reduction, despite being a legal requirement.

-Any extra gap in glazing should be at a different measurement in order to be more effective.
+Any extra gap in glazing should be a different measurement in order to be more effective at reducing noise transference.
 This is because it changes the sound waves as they travel through the window.
-If your triple glazing is equally spaced, you may be no better off with sound reduction than by using double glazing.
+In this way, triple glazed windows can cost you noise dampening capabilities if not designed correctly.

 You can see typical noise reduction levels in the interactive graph below.